Interview with Wanda Szuwalska

 Description

-Wanda Szuwalska was sixteen years old when Germany invaded Poland.
+Wanda Szuwalska was 16 years old when Germany invaded Poland.
 The family was deported to Siberia by the Russian army.
-They travelled for several weeks to the Arkhangelsk region where Wanda then worked as a logger.
+They travelled for several weeks to the Arkhangelsk region, where Wanda then worked as a logger.
 When war intensified between Russia and Germany, they were freed and she went to Uzbekistan where General Anders was forming a Polish Army.
-She joined up and travelled to Pahlavi, Persia, now Iran, and then on to Tehran where she trained in an Army camp.
-She then joined the Royal Air Force, came to England and was allocated to 300 Squadron where she served as a clerk, directing aircraft on the ground and was a driver.
-Wanda married Jan Gawel who was also in the Royal Air Force and they had a family.
+She joined up and travelled to Pahlavi, Persia (now Iran) and then on to Tehran where she trained in an Army camp.
+Wanda then joined the Royal Air Force, came to England and was allocated to 300 Squadron, where she served as a clerk, directing aircraft on the ground; she was also a driver.
+Wanda married Jan Gawel, who was also in the Royal Air Force, and they had a family.
 After the war, she worked in a clothing factory in Nottingham.
 After her husband died, she married again.
 She is a member of the Polish Air Force Association and has been awarded medals and honours for her involvement in Scouts, Girl Guides and social organisations.

 Creator